SHA Service Learning

 - Build resilience and adaptability by navigating and overcoming real-world challenges in diverse settings.

-- Apply theoretical knowledge from classroom settings to practical experiences in healthcare and hospitality environments.
+- Apply theoretical knowledge from classroom settings to practical experiences in hospitality environments.

 - Network with local professionals and gain insights into the global healthcare and hospitality sectors.